 Learning: some may be very cognitively impaired.
 This means they learn very slowly and may act like a child who is much younger.
 Others may have very high IQs, excellent memories and impressive talents.

-Social skills: some have very little interest in interacting with other people.
+Social skills: some seem to have very little interest in interacting with other people.
 Others may be very social, but interact in awkward ways.
 Many have trouble forming strong friendships.

-Behaviors: some kids have frequent tantrums and are hard to control.
-Others may be very quite and docile.
-Many have repetitive behaviors, like pacing back and forth or fidgeting with a favorite item.
+Behaviors: some kids have frequent tantrums and meltdowns.
+Others may be very quiet and docile.
+Many have repetitive behaviors, like pacing back and forth, flapping their hands or fidgeting with a favorite item.
 Some fixate on certain topics or objects and find it hard to focus on other things.

 Click the link at the bottom of the page to download a more detailed description of autism.
 (When you click it, it will show up in the bottom left corner of your screen or open in a new tab.)

 Sources: Centers for Disease Control (CDC), Interactive Autism Network, Autism Speaks

 Now that you've learned a bit more about what autism is, let's take a look at what you can do!

 The first steps are to connect with support and get ready emotionally.
 Then we'll talk about the kinds of therapies and strategies that can help you and your child.